Angela Kim Harkins: Research interests

 Harkins is interested in prayer in the Second Temple and early Christian periods, the instrumental role of emotion in reading and ritual experiences, and the history of interpretation of scripture by both Jewish and Christian communities.
 Much of her scholarship has focused on the Qumran prayer collection known as the Hodayot (the Thanksgiving Hymns), but other texts of interest include the so-called penitential prayers from the Second Temple period; the Dead Sea Scrolls and Pseudepigrapha; the New Testament; and the Psalms and Odes of Solomon.
 Her interests also extend to Jewish and Christian relations in antiquity and in the modern period.
 Harkins is a Christian Leaders Initiative Fellow (2012-13), appointed by the American Jewish Committee and the Shalom Hartman Institute (Jerusalem).
 Harkins is currently working on a long term project on the early Christian work known as the Shepherd of Hermas.
+Her recent book on the Shepherd is entitled: An Embodied Reading of the Shepherd of Hermas: The Book of Visions and Its Role in Moral Formation, Sheffield: Equinox, 2023.